Heyyassinesedjari/SnakeGame/README.md

 * Just download the SnakeGame.jar file
 * Run it
 * Start playing with the arrows keys.
-* If the snake's head collides with his own body or the borders you lose.
+* If the snake's head collides with his own body or with one of the 4 borders you lose.
 * Then, just close it and re-open it (I will add a restart button possibly).

 #### References: